jeremymiller00/ProjectList/README.md

 ### Keyword Prediction
 Deep Learning Natural Language token classification.
 Predict match between an academic text and a potential keyword.
 * Extracted data set from ~28mil published academic journal articles.
-* Trained deep learning model to predict match between text and potential keyword.
+* Trained deep learning model to predict match between text and potential keyword with AUC 0.96.
 * To be used as part of an ensemble for subtopic discovery.

 ### Predicting Peer Review Suitability for Manuscript Submissions
 Given a new manuscript submission to an academic journal, what is the probability of the manuscript proceeding to Peer Review?
-* Produced POC deep learning model based on output of a single, large publisher.
+* Produced POC deep learning model based on output of a single, large publisher with AUC 0.82 and Area Under P/R Curve 0.87.
 * Used Spark, Tensorflow, and Keras.
 * On hold due to product team priorities.